crybapp/portal/README.md

 #### Background Services

-Make sure `@cryb/portals` is running on port 5000 and that you have setup `@cryb/aperture` or Janus WebRTC Server.
+Make sure `@cryb/portals` is running on port 5000 and that you have setup Janus WebRTC Server.

 #### Starting @cryb/portal

 We recommend that you use a service like [Docker](https://docker.com) to start an instance of `@cryb/portal`.

-To run `@cryb/portal` in development mode on Docker, run `yarn docker:dev`.
+To run `@cryb/portal` in development mode on Docker, run `pnpm run docker:dev`.

-Use `yarn docker:build` to build an image for deployment in production.
+Use `pnpm run docker:build` to build an image for deployment in production.

 ## Questions / Issues